-Nassim Nicholas Taleb’s became famous for his book The Black Swan that taught us to look out for the unexpected X-Factor.
+Nassim Nicholas Taleb became famous for his book The Black Swan which taught us to look out for the unexpected X-Factor.

 He also wrote The Bed of Procrustes, a collection of hundreds of "philosophical and practical aphorisms" - pithy one-line quotes full of meaning and importance.